Water Supply Coordinating Council

-During 2010 the WSCC has been conducting the Kent and Sussex water supply plan updates.
-This final study is scheduled to be completed by the end of 2011.
-DNREC has also secured funding to pursue phase one of the expanded ground water monitoring network for SNCC.
+During 2010 the WSCC conducted the Kent and Sussex water supply plan updates.
+DNREC also secured funding to pursue phase one of the expanded ground water monitoring network for SNCC.
 This phase of work consists of rehabilitation and outfitting of several existing observation wells in strategic locations to collect periodic water-level measurements.
 The next phase of work will consist of the installation of eight additional observation wells in the shallow aquifers, and the final phase will be five deep-aquifer wells.
 This network will greatly aid our understanding of the region’s water resources.

 The WSCC is a major success story in public-private partnerships.
-The Council's 10 progress reports may be viewed at the University of Delaware’s Water Resources Agency website by going to http://www.wra.udel.edu/publicservice/waterquantity-waterquality/wscc and clicking "Meetings and Reports."
+The Council's 10 progress reports may be viewed by going to the University of Delaware's Water Resources Agency website and clicking on "Delaware Water Supply Coordinating Council."

 * Delaware State Golf Association, Delaware Grounds Management Association, and the Delaware Nursery and Landscape Association.